BonnyAD9/uamp/other/manpages/uamp1.md

   not save cafiguration or load it when it updates to preserve different configuration in both places.

+`-b`, `--background`
+  Set run mode to `Background`: start the uamp server.
+Will block if `-d` is not specified.
+This is the default run mode.

+`-w`, `--web`
+  Set run mode to `WebClient`: start detached uamp server if not already running and than open the web client.
+Shouldn't block - this is behaviour is dependant on the environment, but in most environments it won't.

 ### Action `config`

 `config` [`-h`] [`-e`] [`-p`] [`--default`] [`--`]